 Las Vegas, NV 89121

-You can’t register to take the MA real estate broker license exam until you hear back from PSI regarding your application.
+You’ll only be allowed to schedule your MA real estate broker license exam after PSI approves your application.

-Step 3.
-Pass the Massachusetts Real Estate Broker Exam
+3. Pass the MA Real Estate Broker License Exam

 • Auburn